PeteJames21/alx-higher_level_programming/0x10-python-network_0/README.md

 ## 3-methods.sh
 Write a Bash script that takes in a URL and displays all HTTP methods the server will accept

+## 4-header.sh
+Write a Bash script that takes in a URL as an argument, sends a GET request to the URL, and displays the body of the response
+- A header variable `X-School-User-Id` must be sent with the value `98`